 - Salt, to taste

-Slice your Sweet Potato in half (vertically) and then slice into 1/4" strips.
-Then cut your strips into 1/4" by 1/4" fries.
+- Slice the sweet potatoes in half (vertically) then slice them into 1/4" strips.
+Cut those strips into fries approx 1/4" thick.

-Soak in a bowl of cold water for a minimum of 45mins.
-Completely dry to remove as much moisture as possible.
+- Soak in a bowl of cold water for 30mins (or as long as you have time for).
+Thoroughly dry with a kitchen towel.
+This step is essential to remove as much moisture as possible.

-Take out, flip the fries and place tray back in the other way around to ensure an even bake.
+- Place in the oven for 15 mins.
+Take out, flip the fries and place the tray back in the other way to ensure an even bake.
 Cook for another 10-15mins or until just turning dark brown.